Fingerprints provide a reliable means of personal identification.

 ● For more than a century, fingerprints have remained the most widely used forensic evidence worldwide.
 In most jurisdictions, fingerprints harvested from crime "scenes lead to more suspects and generate more evidence in court than all other forensic laboratory techniques combined."

 ● Fingerprints are a relatively inexpensive forensic discipline for solving crime.
-Cost is an important factor because governments must balance forensic and investigative resources to best satisfy timeliness and thoroughness goals, without sacrificing accuracy.
+Cost is an important factor because governments must balance forensic and investigative resources to bestsatisfy timeliness and thoroughness goals, without sacrificing accuracy.
 For example, DNA is as common as fingerprints at many crime scenes, but can cost up to 100 times more than fingerprint analysis for each specimen, and often requires additional months before analysis is complete.
-Thus, while both fingerprints and DNA are typically harvested from serious crimes such as sexual assault and murder, at less serious crime scenes such as burglaries or vehicle break-ins, fingerprints are often the primary evidence collected and rapidly processed.
+Thus, while both fingerprints and DNA are typically harvested from serious crimes such as sexual assault and murder, at less serious crime scenes such as burglaries or vehicle break-ins, fingerprints are often the primary evidence collected and rapidly processed. ● Fingerprints solve more crime than DNA... not because fingerprints are more accurate evidence than DNA, but because of the sheer volume of fingerprint records stored in government databases.
+More fingerprint records are added to US Government (FBI and DHS) databases each year than have been added to the FBI's Combined DNA Index System (CODIS) database in the past 20 years.

 Other visible human characteristics, such as facial features, change considerably with age but fingerprints are relatively persistent.
-Barring injuries or surgery causing deep scarring, or diseases such as leprosy damaging the formative layers of friction ridge skin, finger and palm print features have never been shown to move about or change their unit relationship throughout the life of a person (and injuries, scarring, and diseases tend to exhibit telltale indicators of unnatural change).
+Barring injuries or surgery causing deep scarring, or diseases such as leprosy damaging the formative layers of friction ridge skin, finger and palm print features have never been shown to move about or alter their unit relationship throughout the life of a person (and injuries, scarring, and diseases tend to exhibit telltale indicators of unnatural change).

 In earlier civilizations, branding or maiming (cutting off hands or noses) were used to mark persons as criminals.
 The thief was sometimes deprived of the hand which committed the larceny.
 Ancient Romans allegedly tattooed mercenary soldiers to help prevent desertion.